 There are ways to get creative with your leftovers.
 There’s always the option of freezing them.
 Or, use your ingredients to make a new dish.
 Leftover meat can easily be used for a soup or stew.
 Or, feed your family sandwiches the next day with it.
 Have leftover veggies?
 Throw your veggies in your eggs in the morning or add to a stir-fry.
 With leftovers, you can usually find some way to incorporate them into a new, fresh meal.

 You don’t have to break the bank to eat healthy.
-We’ve only shared a few ways to eat healthy on a budget, find more tips at ChooseMyPlate.gov.
+We’ve only shared a few ways of eating healthy for less, find more tips at ChooseMyPlate.gov.
 Remember, bad health brings you medical costs and prescriptions, and even higher life insurance premiums.
 It’s worth it to nourish your body with clean, healthy foods.

 Photo credit to: Katie Smith